Chapter 3: Q.9 (page 251)

 Get started for free

-Find the intercepts of the equation.
+(c) Interpret the slope and S-intercept of the equation.

 What do you think about this solution?